IdanBanani/Pwnable.kr-CTF-Writeups/temp.md

 overriding return addresses on the stack seems to be not possible here.
 Maybe we can also manipulate records in the GOT/PLT.
 - Look for places in the rest of code for system calls like system()/excev()
+- Possible UAF (If after freeing a memory location, a program does not clear the pointer to that memory, an attacker can use the error to hack the program.)